virtual-space/realscape-web/README.md

 There needs to be an API and database running for the interface to work correctly.
 See the `https://github.com/virtual-space/realnet-server` readme for how to set those up if you want a local development server.

-The local environment variables will need to be changed. `client_id` in `environment.ts` will need to be changed the client-id of the public row in app in your local database.

 Run `nvm use v10.24.1` to swap to the node version required.

+If you want to use the development API, run `export NODE_ENV=dev` before `ng serve`.
+If you want to use a locally run API, use `export NODE_ENV=local` and the `client_id` in `environment.ts` will need to be changed to the client-id of root in the database your local API connects to.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.